sandeepsnairms/banking-multi-agent-workshop/01_exercises/python/workshop/Module-0.md

-#  Multi Agent Workshop using LangChain in Python (Module 00)
+#  Multi Agent Workshop using LangChain in Python
 This module contains the exercise files, including minimal scaffolding code and step-by-step instructions to the exercises.

 To run the multi-agent application using Azure Cosmos DB and LangChain in Python, follow these steps: